markfinger/babel-plugin-hot-swap-declarative-module/README.md

 ## Caveats & Explanation

-The structural scan is quite naive.
-The scan does not traverse beyond the most superficial level, so false positives are not the most difficult thing to achieve.
-More detailed scans may occur in later versions, but there is no current intent to implement further features.
+The structural scan is quite naive and scan does not traverse beyond the most superficial level, so false positives are not the most difficult thing to achieve.

 Currently, the scan involves a simple iteration over the root of the module and bails if it encounters anything but es2015 import/export declarations,